meetoseh/backend/docs/db/inapp_notifications.md

     `last_requested_locally` either null or a float representing seconds since the unix epoch, and platform is either `ios` or `android`.
   - `open_native`: The user selected `allow notifications` and so we brought up the native prompt, but they haven't yet selected ok.
+Prior to being able to set reminder times, this would have no extra.
+Since then, this has `{"time_range": { "start": 0, "end": 0 }, "days": ["Monday"]}` where time_range is the selected time range (seconds from midnight offsets) and days are the selected days to receive reminders.
   - `close_native`: The user made their selection on the native prompt. extra is formatted as `{"granted": true, "error": null}` where granted is true if we now have permission and false otherwise. error is a string if we caught an error, though it may not